Voter Lists of Greece (1844-1915)

 Military Lists identify individuals who were eligible for service in the armed forces of Greece.
 In the nineteenth century, all men were required to serve when 21 years of age.
 Military lists include the following information: the individual’s name, father’s name, municipality of origin, as well as where and as what he served.

 The first census to be conducted in the modern Greek state was that of 1828-1829, under Governor Kapodistrias.
 The type of information included in the census reports varried, depending on the region.
 The census may include from the individual’s name, surname and occupation to his age, information about his family, number of children, wife’s name etc. Women were included in the censuses as wives, daughters or widows.
 Want to know more?
 Check our our relevant webinar!

-Parish censuses were censuses of all the families of a parish conducted by the local priest.
+Parish censuses were registers of all the families of a parish composed by the local priest.
 They were important for church organization reasons.
-A parish census includes the name of the head of the family (which, in some cases, were widows), his wife’s name, as well as the number of their children, male and female.
+A parish census includes the name of the head of the family (which, in some cases, were widows), the spouse’s name, as well as the number of their children, male and female.

 Until 1967, every church parish in Greece would elect and compensate its own priest(s).
 Every election required the composition of a register of all parishioners who were eligible to vote for the new priest; therefore, a voter list was created, mentioning, in most cases, the voters’ names, their age and and father’s name.
 The voters were the heads of households, primarily men, but also widowed or unmarried orphan women.